starqi/ljenks-chess/README.md

 TODO

-- Castle will spawn a rook if no castle and rook is gone...
+- Fix failure to find move if mate is close
+- Devalue forced mate based on # of moves to do it
 - Disallow fake premoves
-- Space metric but only with acquiesce, "stable position"
+- Acquiesce
 - Replace hash map coords
-- Extra run to print PV, delete
-- Devalue forced mate based on # of moves to do it
 - En passant + old board state
-- Can only apply moves from an internal move list
 - Investigate Webpack Wasm generation